Documentation Index Fetch the complete documentation index at: https://docs.keystoneos.xyz/llms.txt

-This guide walks through a cross-platform DvP where Platform A’s seller delivers tokens to Platform B’s buyer.
+This guide walks through a cross-platform DvP where Platform A’s seller delivers tokens to Platform B’s buyer using bilateral instruction submission and autonomous on-chain execution.

 Flow overview